gorb314/pylite/README.md

 Lexing "states" are supported, so that mulit-line regexes can be performed.

-Output is simply <span>'ed as classes, letting the style.css take care of the appearance of the <pre>-formatted output.
+Output is simply &lt;span&gt;'ed as classes, letting the style.css take care of the appearance of the &lt;pre&gt;-formatted output.

 TODO
 ----